scale-lab/scale-lab.github.io/projects.markdown

 ### Research Direction 2: Energy-Efficient, Approximate Computing
 Funding: NSF and DoD\
-Members:  Jingxiao Ma, Marina Neseem, Abdelrahman Hosny
+Members:  Jingxiao Ma, Marina Neseem

 **Project 1.1: Approximate Logic Synthesis**: Approximate logic synthesis (ALS) is the process of synthesizing logic-level cells in the manner of approximate computing, which offers benefits in hardware metrics, such as design area and power consumption, by relaxing the requirement for full accuracy.
 In BLASYS project, we aims to generate approximate designs of arbitrary input circuit by using Boolean Matrix Factorization.
 Truth table of the input circuit is factorized into two smaller matrices, which are then synthesized and combined as approximate circuit.
 This idea is further extended into RunCALS, which designs runtime configurable circuits with the capability of restoring 100% accuracy.
 Furthermore, logic synthesis requires extensive tuning of the synthesis optimization flow where the quality of results (QoR) depends on the sequence of optimizations used.
 Efficient design space exploration is challenging due to the exponential number of possible optimization permutations.
 In [DRILLS](https://github.com/scale-lab/DRiLLS), we model the logic synthesis optimization problem as an MDP (Markov Decision Process), and used Reinforcement Learning to provide a sequence of optimization commands that achieves outperforming QoR.